How it works

 • The SSA will never call to threaten your benefits, suspend your account or tell you to wire money, send cash or put money on gift cards.

-• The real SSA number is 1-800-772-1213, but scammers sometimes use spoofing technology that will display that number in the caller ID.
+• Scammers sometimes use spoofing technology that will display the actual name or number of the entity they are posing as in the caller ID.
 If you are not sure if the call is legitimate, hang up and dial 1-800-772-1213 to ensure you’re speaking with the real SSA.